openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 <a name="using_swift" />

-5. Running functional tests: TBD
+#### Running functional tests
+TBD

 ## Using SwiftOnFile
 It is assumed that you are still using 'tempauth' as authnetication method, which is default in SAIO deployment.

-### Get the token
+#### Get the token
 ~~~
 curl -v -H 'X-Auth-User: test:tester' -H "X-Auth-key: testing" -k http://localhost:8080/auth/v1.0
 ~~~
 Use 'X-Auth-Token' & 'X-Storage-Url' returned in above request for all sucequent request.

-### Create a container
+#### Create a container
 Create a container using the following command:

 ~~~
-curl -v -X PUT -H 'X-Auth-Token: AUTH_XXXX' http://localhost:8080/v1/AUTH_test/mycontainer
+curl -v -X PUT -H 'X-Auth-Token: AUTH_XXXX' -H 'X-Storage-Policy: swiftonfile-test' http://localhost:8080/v1/AUTH_test/mycontainer
 ~~~

 It should return `HTTP/1.1 201 Created` on a successful creation.

 #### Create an object
-You can now place an object in the container you have just dreated:
+You can now place an object in the container you have just created:

 ~~~
 echo "Hello World" > mytestfile